DisCoTec/discotec.github.io/2019/forte.md

 ## Scope
 FORTE 2019 is a forum for fundamental research on theory, models, tools, and applications for distributed systems.

-The conference solicits original contributions that advance the science and technologies for distributed systems, with special interest in:
+The conference solicits original contributions that advance the science and technology for distributed systems, with special interest in:

 * Software quality, reliability, availability, and safety;
 * Security, privacy, and trust in distributed systems;